michael105/minilib/minicore/udevrd/README.txt

 Work in progress - it's a backup copy.
 (2021/02)

 A slim resource friendly udevd daemon.

+Generically implemented this can be used to watch all sorts of directories recursively and change owner, group, access rights, create links, or execute actions on file creation or deletion.

-Less than 8kB linked statically with minilib.
+Less than 12kB linked statically with minilib.
 Uses the inotify interface.